AccentureFed/18FRFQ-Response/README.md

 ## Testing
 Backend unit testing utilized JUnit and Spock.
 All components received unit tests, especially corner cases and null.
 Unit tests were created simultaneously as code was developed.
 Unit tests (~30) were run on every Jenkins build (~125).
 If defects were identified, the developer would resolve the defect within the same sprint.

-Usability testing drove multiple iterations of moc-ups and wire frame development.
+Usability testing drove multiple iterations of mock-ups and wire frame development.
 At the daily sprint review, designs were reviewed and feedback from the development team, product owner and stakeholders incorporated to the Kanban board.
 Within 48 hours of defining the prototype vision, a solid design was conceptualized in an interactive, clickable wireframe.
 In 72 hours, usability tests were created and <a href="https://vimeo.com/132240054" target="_blank">testing</a> was administered with real users against that design with individuals who matched the personas.
 Local and remote testing was conducted and based on feedback received, designs were refined.

 <a href="https://vimeo.com/132240055" target="_blank">508 testing</a> was done utilizing JAWS, the Wat toolbar and Keyboard Accessibility.
 Results highlighted that areas of our implemented design were not conducive to individuals with disabilities.
 These tests allowed our team to implement design changes, ensuring our prototype was accessible for all users.